Get Help Today. (800) 516-4357

 Resources

-1. Alcohol and the Human Body.
+1. Alcohol Use in the United States: Age Groups and Demographics.
 (2023).
 National Institute on Alcohol Abuse and Alcoholism.

-2. Alcohol and Young Adults.
+3. Alcohol and the Human Body.
 (2023).
 National Institute on Alcohol Abuse and Alcoholism.

 8. Deaths Involving Alcohol Increased During the COVID-19 Pandemic.
 (June 2022).
 National Institute on Alcohol Abuse and Alcoholism.